-It is certainly helpful if the person who has the leadership role (however long and intensive) is virtuous, i.e. has developed a set of habits, which are are “prescription for action in accordance with a good plan of life.
-The actions which express moral virtue will, Aristotle tells us, avoid excess and defect” (Kenny, 2010, S. 213; Nass, 2018, S. 33 f.).
-Virtue ethics is particularly of meaning in strong forms of cooperation.
-The person represents the entire idea of the way actors agreed to jointly operate (if they cooperate strongly), “walk the talk” is supporting the idea, role models promote the idea, they signal integrity.
-Virtues are particularly of relevance where a person in its leadership role cannot invoke on rules and regulations, i.e. beyond compliance, where the person has to act according to the idea behind the rule, not following the rule literally.
-Moreover, a leadership position can be seducible.
-The person holding the position needs a good inner compass to not exploit the position for the sake of her singular interests.
-He may gain some personal profit while serving as a leader, however she must by no means take full advantage.
+It is certainly helpful if the person in the leadership role (for however long and at whatever intensity) is virtuous, i.e., has developed a set of habits that are a “prescription for action in accordance with a good plan of life.
+The actions which express moral virtue will, Aristotle tells us, avoid excess and defect” (Kenny, 2010, p.
+213; Nass, 2018, p.
+33 f.).
+Virtue ethics is particularly relevant to strong forms of cooperation, as a leader acts as a representative of the way in which the actors agreed to jointly operate (if they cooperate strongly); role models should “walk the talk” to support the idea and signal integrity.
+Virtues are particularly important where a person in a leadership role cannot invoke rules and regulations to enforce compliance, i.e., where someone is asked to act according to the idea behind a rule rather than following it literally.
+Moreover, a leadership position can corrupt – which is why the person holding it needs a honorable inner compass to refrain from exploiting it for personal interests.
+While one may gain some personal profit from serving as a leader, one must by no means take excessive advantage of the position.

-Beyond compliance is also the realm of organizing processes which allows a social system to come to agreements and doable solutions of how the can and how they want to be productive together.
+The realm beyond compliance is also the space for organizing processes which allow a social system to reach agreements and develop feasible solutions concerning how the participants can and wish to be productive together.

-Pragmatics of an ethics of leadership as facilitating cooperation (how to do «it»)
+Pragmatics of an ethics of leadership that facilitates cooperation

-It’s one thing to claim an ethics of leadership which ought to facilitate (strong) cooperation and envision reason why this should be good and beneficial.
-But it’s another thing to implement such an approach in real life.
-According to modern thinkers in business ethics like Ulrich (Ulrich, 1988), (Homann & Suchanek, 2005) and (Lütge & Uhl, 2018) it would be naïve and quixotic to implement an ethics of leadership and cooperation against the predominant logic of “modern” organizations, particularly their calling for efficiency and effectiveness.
+It is one task to postulate an ethics of leadership that facilitates (strong) cooperation, as well as conceive of reasons why this is good and beneficial.
+However, it is quite another challenge to implement such an approach in reality.
+According to modern thinkers in business ethics, such as Ulrich (1988), Homann and Suchanek (2005), and Lütge and Uhl (2018), it would be naïve and quixotic to try to implement an ethics of leadership and cooperation in the context of the predominant logic of “modern” organizations, particularly given their prioritization of efficiency and effectiveness.

-However, we can basically distinguish between a logic of maximization and optimization.
-The logic of maximization would mean to be as much as possible effective and efficient by all means (Tufts would speak of “cut-throat competition” (Tufts, 1918, passim)), whereby maximation is restricted to the well-being of the respective organisation without caring for external effects Optimization, instead, gives room to other aspects as well, e.g. ecological and social sustainability, which may be of consideration with good reasons as well (e.g. human rights).
-The distinction refers to the ethical discussion about what a “good” life consists in and to the question whether business is restricted to business only (are means of “productivity” according to capitalist ideas) or business is there for improving our common well-being.
+However, we can fundamentally distinguish between a logic of maximization versus one of optimization.
+The former aims for maximum effectiveness and efficiency achieved by any means (Tufts call this “cut-throat competition,” 1918, passim), whereby only the well-being of the respective organization is maximized, disregarding any external effects.
+Optimization, on the other hand, gives importance to external values as well, such as ecological and social sustainability, which may be under consideration for other good reasons (e.g., human rights).
+This distinction ties in to the ethical discussion about what a “good” life consists of, and about whether business is restricted to being merely a means of “productivity” according to capitalist ideas, or rather exists for improving our common well-being.

-Rescher’s level model is in itself a recommendation how to come from abstract norms to everyday activities.
-A group or any other social system does not necessarily need to do this on their own, although they may and some actually do.
-Instead, a lot of ethically functional practices are already available and can serve as “templates” or blueprints.
-Leadership should make sure that the discourse on a practical level is continuously, we are not saying all the time, keep on going.
-Templates are also available on a management level as “operating systems” such as Holacracy (Robertson, 2016) and as documented experience (Bauer et al. 2019).
-From Holacracy we derive the idea to distinguish between settings which are determined to clarify operative issues and such where it is about reflecting the (cooperative) processes on a meta level.
+Rescher’s level model itself provides a methodology on how to move from abstract norms to everyday activities.
+A group or other social system does not necessarily need to develop the required processes on its own, although it may, and some actually do.
+However, many ethically functional practices that can serve as templates or blueprints are already available.
+Leadership should ensure that the discourse on the practical level is maintained continuously, although this does not mean all the time.
+Templates are also available on the management level in the form of “operating systems,” such as holacracy (Robertson, 2016), and as documented experience (Bauer et al. 2019).
+From holacracy, we adopt the distinction between settings meant to clarify operative issues and those concerned with reflecting about the cooperative processes on a meta-level.